LaminJuwara/laminjuwara.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Short Bio

 I completed my PhD in Computational Statistics and Data Privacy in the [Quantitative Life Sciences Program](https://www.mcgill.ca/qls/) at McGill University.
 I was co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Prof Archer Yi Yang](https://www.math.mcgill.ca/yyang/).
-My MSc training was in Biostatistics (also at McGill) under [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/).
+My MSc training was in Biostatistics (also at McGill) under the supervision of Dr Paramita Saha-Chaudhuri.
 My research interest generally lies in developing new statistical and computational methods for analyzing distributed biomedical data under privacy restrictions.
 I also have a broad interest in applications of statistics and statistical modelling, including collaborations with the [Schipper Lab](https://www.researchgate.net/profile/Hyman_Schipper) on applied projects to identify and validate biomarkers for various neurodegenerative disorders.

-Before joining McGill, I studied at [Stellenbosch University](https://www.sun.ac.za/english)-[AIMS](https://www.aims.ac.za/en/home)(MSc Mathematics) under the supervision of [Prof Wilfred Ndifon](https://ndifongroup.org/) and Kwame Nkrumah University of Science and Tech, Ghana (BSc Mathematics).
+Prior to McGill, I studied at [Stellenbosch University](https://www.sun.ac.za/english) (affiliated with [AIMS](https://www.aims.ac.za/en/home)-SOuth Africa, MSc Mathematics) under the supervision of [Prof Wilfred Ndifon](https://ndifongroup.org/) and Kwame Nkrumah University of Science and Tech, Ghana (BSc Mathematics).
 I am from The Gambia and have lived there until 2007.

 <table class="table table-hover">
   <tr>